Keya-Moradi/dom-events-lab/README.md

 - **Button Colors:**
   - Number buttons have a lighter background.
   - Operator buttons have a slightly darker background.
-  - The equals button is distinct with an even darker background. -->
+  - The equals button is distinct with an even darker background.

+### Button Click Animation

+- Buttons have a simple click animation that scales them down slightly when clicked.

+### Centering the Calculator

+- The calculator is centered on the screen using flexbox on the `body` element.

+### Page Title

+- The page title is set to "Keya's cool calculator". -->